hubertwojcik/budget_app/README.md

 # budget_app
-## UDEMY COURSE by Jonas Schmedtmann
+## App from UDEMY COURSE by Jonas Schmedtmann